Peyton Thomas

 Literary Agent: Bonnie Nadell at Hill Nadell

-Film & Television: Mary Pender at UTA
+Film and Television: Mary Pender at WME

 Publicity: Samantha Devotta in Canada and Ellen Cormier in the United States